-After receiving a degree in business management, Noëlla was discovered and began a successful modeling career.
-Her work gave her a presence on the pages of iconic publications like Vanity Fair and Vogue, and as she took her talents to the global stage, she discovered a platform from which to share her passion for human rights.
-Fiercely proud of her African heritage, her determination to help improve the lives of Africa’s youth has made her an international advocate for their welfare.
+After finishing her studies in Business Management, Noëlla entered the world of modeling.
+As her career took off and she took her talents to the global stage, Noëlla uncovered a platform through which to share her passion for human rights.
+Fiercely proud of her African heritage, her determination to help improve the lives of Africa’s youth has made her an international advocate for girls’ education.

-In 2007, fueled by her personal commitment, Noëlla founded Malaika alongside a team of pro bono professionals who donate their time and expertise.
+In 2007, fueled by her personal commitment, Noëlla founded Malaika.
 Today, Malaika’s education and health programs are impacting thousands of people’s lives in the village of Kalebuka and are all offered free of charge.
-Malaika’s work has three components: an accredited school that provides a quality education to 314 girls and builds the leadership capacity of each student; a community center that provides literacy, health, sport, agriculture, and vocational programs to 7,000 people; and a clean water program that has built and refurbished 17 wells to supply water to over 30,000 people each year.
+Malaika’s work has three components: an accredited school that provides a quality education to 346 girls; a community center that offers a range of programs to 7,000 youth and adults annually; and, a clean water program that has built and refurbished 19 wells to supply fresh water to over 35,000 people each year.
 Crucially, Malaika’s community-driven approach acts as a model that can be replicated on a global scale in communities around the world.